-Learni ng Outcome Relevant modules D7.1 Demonstrate professional communication appropriate for relevant stakeholders.
+Learning Outcome Relevant modules D7.1 Demonstrate professional communication appropriate for relevant stakeholders.
 All modules D7.2 Evaluate and apply subject-specific knowledge and integrate theory and practice to make informed decisions to deal with complex problems.
 All modules D7.3 Demonstrate proactivity and originality in problem-solving, and the ability to act autonomously in planning and implementing tasks at a professional level.
+All modules

+Learn ing Outcome Relevant modules

-All modules D7.4 Demonstrate independent, self-directed learning, as required for continuing professional development.
-All modules D7.5 Critically evaluate data and develop solutions that reflect a CON7SDC holistic approach to sustainability and the opportunities and constraints this presents.
-INV7REV constraints this presents.
-LAW7LFS PLN7PLD PTY7PRM PTY7PRT VAL7AVL
+D7.4 Demonstrate independent, self-directed learning, as required for continuing professional development.
+All modules

+D7.5 D7.5 Critically evaluate data and develop solutions that reflect a holistic approach to sustainability and the opportunities and constraints this presents.
+VAL7VAE

+INV7REV

+LAW7LBE

+PLN7PLD

+PTY7PRM

+PTY7PRT

+VAL7AVL